PixelStudiosDev/pixelstudiosdev.github.io/docs/guilds/installation.md

 ## Optional Dependencies

-Wool Wars doesn't require any other plugins to work, but it can hook into some external plugins to provide additional features.
+Guilds doesn't require any other plugins to work, but it can hook into some external plugins to provide additional features.

 - [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) - Required for placeholders
-- [Spigot-Party-API-PAF](https://www.spigotmc.org/resources/spigot-party-api-for-party-and-friends.39751/) - Required for bungeecord party support
+- [Bedwars1058](https://polymart.org/resource/bedwars1058.1152) - Required for giving guild experience and other on certain events